acousticrobot/FlyPaper/README.md

-# flypaper.js
+# FlyPaper.js
 version 3.5 author [Jonathan Gabel](http://jonathangabel.com)

 FlyPaper.js adds the fly namespace to a project using the [paper.js](http://paperjs.org) framework.
 It's main purpose is to add communication and animation functionality.
-FlyPaper uses js directly so that it can be used used across multiple files, please see ["using JavaScript directly"](http://paperjs.org/tutorials/getting-started/using-javascript-directly/) for more info on how this differs from using paperScript.
+FlyPaper uses JavaScript directly so that it can be used used across multiple files, please see ["using JavaScript directly"](http://paperjs.org/tutorials/getting-started/using-javascript-directly/) for more info on how this differs from using PaperScript.

-*please note:* flypaper is still in an experimental stage, I can't say for sure what will be backwards compatible.
+*please note:* FlyPaper is still in an experimental stage, I can't say for sure what will be backwards compatible.

 ## Setting up a scope

-index.html contains a basic example of initializing flypaper and adding a basic template object:
+index.html contains a basic example of initializing FlyPaper and adding a basic template object:

 	window.onload = function() {
 		// start by initializing Paper.js